Yale University

 YaleSites — Operating a Platform at Scale

-Transitioning from Lead UX Designer to Product Manager — running roadmap, governance, vendor collaboration, and agile operations for a live platform serving 2,400+ users across Yale.
+Transitioning from Lead UX Designer to Product Manager — owning roadmap, service delivery, cross-functional vendor coordination, and platform infrastructure governance for a multi-tenant live platform serving 2,400+ users across Yale.

 View case study